Summary & Analysis of “The Chimney Sweeper” | William Blake

 Stanza 1

 The speaker starts telling us in the start of the poem that his mother died when he was a small boy.
 He also confesses how his father sold him when he did not even know how to speak, indicating that he was probably a toddler at that time.
-In the eighteenth and nineteenth century, people used to put little boys to clean chimneys because they could ideally fit in there.
+In the eighteenth and nineteenth century, people used to put little boys to cleaning chimneys because they could ideally fit in there.
 The boy then tells us how he is used to sleep in soot every night, caught from cleaning all day.

 Stanza 2